MadStu/space-trucker-trading-tracker/README.md

 ![List Of Cargo](https://github.com/MadStu/space-trucker/raw/main/static/readme-images/list-of-trades.png)

-Once you've arrive at the selling location, you can simply tap or click the row of the commodity you wish to sell and it will automatically select the right commodity and populate the details into the buy/sell value boxes.
+Once you've arrived at the selling location, you can simply tap or click the row of the commodity you wish to sell and it will automatically select the right commodity and populate the details into the buy/sell value boxes.

 ![Trade List Row](https://github.com/MadStu/space-trucker/raw/main/static/readme-images/trade-list-row.png)